 Use AI-powered tools for high-volume, top-of-funnel, repetitive tasks like prospect research, initial outreach, and lead qualification.
 Reserve your humans for bottom-of-funnel activities that require EQ, such as relationship building, complex negotiation, and closing.

-You simply cannot abdicate responsibility.
+Don't hand off full responsibility to the AI.
 Successful implementation requires subject matter experts (your best reps) to fact-check the AI, proofread tone, and handle complex escalations that the bot cannot parse.

 Learn more → 9 AI adoption best practices for marketing & sales teams: advice from 100+ B2B SaaS leaders